CalyxOS/calyxos.org/README.md

 ## Directory layout

 * pages: The source content for the site.
+* pages/_plugins: Jekyll Plugins.
-* docs: Rendered static pages.
+* static: Rendered static pages.
 These are not committed to this repo.
+* tasks: Rake tasks.

 ## Building the static pages

-Prerequisites:
+Prerequisites on debian:

     sudo apt install git ruby bundler build-essential libxml2 libxslt1.1 zlib1g-dev